 - Pipelines – Oxy operates pipelines in the U.S. and holds interests in a pipeline in the Middle East.
 In the Permian Basin, Oxy owns Centurion Pipeline, an oil-gathering, common-carrier pipeline and storage system with approximately 2,700 miles of pipeline and storage capacity of 5.8 million barrels.
-Oxy also owns a 35 percent interest in the General Partner of Plains All-American Pipeline, L.P.
+Oxy also owns an interest in the General Partner of Plains All-American Pipeline, L.P.
 In the Middle East, Oxy has a 24.5-percent equity interest in Dolphin Energy, the operator and owner of the Dolphin Pipeline, a 230-mile, 48-inch natural gas pipeline with the capacity to transport up to 3.2 billion cubic feet of natural gas per day.
 Oxy also is developing the BridgeTex Pipeline with Magellan Midstream Partners, L.P.
 The approximately 450-mile pipeline, currently under construction in Texas, is expected to begin service in mid-2014 and will be capable of transporting approximately 300,000 barrels per day of crude oil.

 - Marketing and Trading – Occidental Energy Marketing, Inc. (OEMI) markets Oxy’s equity production and engages in third-party marketing and trading activities; Phibro trades commodities.

 - Power Generation – Oxy owns three cogeneration plants – two in Texas, one in Louisiana – and a gas-fired combined cycle power plant at Elk Hills Field in California.
 Collectively, the four plants have the capacity to produce approximately 1,800 megawatts of electricity per hour.